What Happened To Them After Misty ?

 Misty 74 Norris Hanks died on Monday July 26, 2004 at his residence in Hollywood, Maryland.

-Force as a Colonel at Nellis AFB and STILL runs a couple of corporate flight departments (jet qualified) in Las Vegas, Nevada.
+Force as a Colonel at Nellis AFB and ran a couple of corporate flight departments (jet qualified) in Las Vegas, Nevada.
+He died of Covid-19 on Feb 21, 2021 after a valient fight.

 Misty 76 Stanton McMasters Smith retired from the ANG in 1981 and from Northwest Airlines in 1998.
 He passed away on December 15, 2016.